pyladies/global-conference/src/content/docs/speaker_guide.md

 ## What You need to Submit

-1. A recorded video of your presentaion in `mp4`, `mkv` or `mov` format, maximum 20 minutes long
+1. A recorded video of your presentation in `mp4`, `mkv` or `mov` format, maximum **15 minutes** long
 2. Optional: A transcript of your talk in a text file. (`.srt`) format.

 ## Recording Your Presentation

-All the talks are required to be recorded and should be **maximum 20 minutes long**, any length between 15 minutes to 20 minutes is good.
+All the talks are required to be recorded and should be **maximum 15 minutes long**.

-If your video is longer than 20 minutes, we will cut it at 20 minutes without notifying.
+If your video is longer than 15 minutes, we will only take the first 15 minutes, and cut the rest.
 We sincerely request that you check your video and do the necessary edits before submitting.

 If you are a Panelist or a Keynote Speaker, you do not need to record anything.
 Your session will be conducted live